The list of Government measures supporting Economy. Last update February 23, 2021.

-Other Government measures supporting Economy, COVID-19 as of May 25
+Other Government measures supporting the Economy, COVID-19 as of February 23

 economic measures supporting economy approved by czech authorities (valid)

 The Government renewed the Národní ekonomická rada vlády (National Economic Council of Government) to identify economic issues or provide recommendations during the preparation procedure of strategic economic government documents.
 The Council should also assess anti-COVID measures and propose measures related to State Budget for 2021.

 The members of the Council will be Tomáš Salomon, General Director of České spořitelna, Jan Juchelka, General Director of Komerční banka, Miroslav Singer, Former Governor of ČNB, Vladimír Dlouhý, President of Hospodářská komora ČR, Jan Švejnar, Director of Centrum pro globální hospodářskou politiku, Štěpán Jurajda, Professor at CERGE-EI, Daniel Beneš, General Director of ČEZ, Bohdan Vojnar, Škoda Auto Board Member, Petr Jonák, Coca-Cola Public Affairs, Communications & Sustainability Director CZ/SK, Miroslav Zámečník, independent Economist, Lukáš Kovanda, Czech Fund Chief Economist, Tomáš Sedláček, ČSOB Economist, Daniel Prokop, PAQ Research Sociologist, Jakub Havrlant, General Director of Rockaway Capital, Ladislav Bartoníček, O2 Supervisory Board Chair, Ilona Švihlíková, Economist and Vice-Rector VSO.